Areas of Expertise

 Computational Thinking is a problem solving paradigm aimed at constructing and evaluating solutions to problems which a computer - be it human or mechanical - can carry out effectively.
 The module provides an introduction to Computational Thinking and Computer Programming, tailored to students from Law.
 Students will be able to apply problem solving principles to program development in Python.
 They will gain insight into the typical design, structure and application of technical solutions within a legal context.

-technological solution to a legal services challenge in commercial law or access to justice settings.
-Students will be able to use any software application or programme languages that they feel comfortable working with, including (but not limited to) Neota Logic¿s platform, Facebook Messenger, Python, etc. Supervision will be provided in accordance with the procedures set out in the LLM LegalTech Handbook.
+Students will seek to develop a technological solution to a legal services challenge in commercial law or access to justice settings.
+Students will be able to use any software application or program language.
+Supervision will be provided in accordance with the procedures set out in the LLM LegalTech Handbook.
 Students should refer to the Handbook for information on supervision.

 The module is an introduction to some of the principles and techniques of Artificial Intelligence as applied to legal information such as legislation, case law, and contracts.
-Students will learn some of the key elements of AI including logic, knowledge representation, natural language processing, machine learning, and software engineering.
-Students will gain theoretical knowledge as well as practical experience with AI systems to understand how they are used to analyse, represent, and process legal information.
+Students will learn some of the key elements of AI including logic, knowledge representation, natural language processing, and machine learning.
+Students will gain theoretical knowledge about AI systems to understand how they are used to analyse, represent, and process legal information.